 Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines 3.9, 7.2 SS11 Identification of a Project Coordinator Initial Verification In the event of a change in Project Coordinator The description of the nomination and election/selection process included in the Project Report or Annual Monitoring Report.
 Assembly Act that describes how the processes were reviewed in a public Assembly and approved.
-Verification is complete if: a description of the nomination and election/selection process is included in the Project Report or Annual Monitoring Report.
-Assembly Act included in the Project Report indicates that the Project Coordinator was approved in a public Assembly.
+Low Verification is complete if: • a description of the nomination and election/selection process is included in the Project Report or Annual Monitoring Report. • Assembly Act included in the Project Report indicates that the Project Coordinator was approved in a public Assembly.
 Verifier may interview community members present at the meeting(s) to determine if notes are consistent with community members testimonies.
-3.9, 7.2 SS12 Role and Participation of All Verifications The description of the role and participation of the Project Coordinator included in the Medium
+3.9, 7.2 SS12 Role and Participation of All Verifications 1.
+The description of the role and participation of the Project Coordinator included in the Medium

 Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines the Project Coordinator Project Report or Annual Monitoring Report.
-2. Communications between project coordinator, verification team and project developer.
+Communications between project coordinator, verification team and project developer.
 Verification is complete if: a description of the role and participation of the Project Coordinator is included in the Project Report or Annual Monitoring Report.
 The Project Coordinator has been included in all appropriate communications between the project developer and the verification body.
 The Project Coordinator was included in the Forest Project MRV processes.
 The Project Coordinator has signed the Project Report and Annual Monitoring Report attesting to their inclusion in the Forest Project MRV processes and ongoing compliance of the social safeguards.
 3.9, 7.2 SS13 Term of a Project Coordinator Initial Verification In the event of a change in Project Coordinator A description of the term of Project Coordinator included in the Project Report or Annual Monitoring Report.
 The process for renewing the term of Project Coordinator as addressed in the Project Report or Annual Monitoring Report.
 Assembly Act that describes how the terms were discussed in a public Assembly and approved.
-Verification is complete if: a description of the term of the Project Coordinator is included in the Project Report or Annual Monitoring Report. the process of renewing the term of the Project Coordinator is addressed in the Project Report or Annual Monitoring Report.
-Assembly Act included in the Project Report or Annual Monitoring Report indicates that the term of the Project Coordinator was discussed and approved in a public meeting.
+Low Verification is complete if: a description of the term of the Project Coordinator is included in the Project Report or Annual Monitoring Report. the process of renewing the term of the Project Coordinator is addressed in the Project Report or Annual Monitoring Report.
+Assembly Act included in the Project Report or Annual Monitoring Report indicates that the term of the Project Coordinator is addressed in the term of the Project Coordinator is addressed in the Project Report or Annual Monitoring Report indicates that the term of the Project Coordinator was discussed and approved in a public meeting.
 Verifier may interview community members present at the meeting(s) to determine if notes are consistent with community members testimonies.
 3.9, 7.2 SS14 Replacing the Project Coordinator Initial Verification In the event of a change in Project Coordinator The process for how the Project Coordinator will be replaced included in the Project Report or Annual Monitoring Report.
 Assembly Act that describes how the terms were discussed in a public Assembly and approved.
 Low Verification is complete if: